nextleap-project/countermitm/0_abstract.md

   the provider can not know which users are watching and who is performing which extra steps to secure their communications (and those of their circles).

-  All of the presented ideas and approaches are under active discussion.
+  All of the presented ideas and approaches here are under active discussion.
   Please contribute to the improvement of this doc through https://github.com/nextleap/countermitm